-With that disclaimer out of the way, I am often asked about swimming pools and dogs is something that I am familiar with.
-Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that our Labrador retrievers, first Ellie and then Sweetie, belonged in the pool.
-There are several other dog breeds that enjoy being in the water, and if you’ve got a dog that enjoys being in the pool and its okay with you, I say “go for it!”
+With that disclaimer out of the way, I am often asked about swimming pools and dogs—especially with the hot weather that we are currently experiencing.
+Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that dogs that enjoy being in the water should be allowed to.

 Concerning swimming pools and dogs, there are two areas that I feel are worth discussing—safety & exercise.

 - Watch your dogs as you would your children when they are in the pool area.
 This might sound ridiculous, but not all dogs are able to take care of themselves when they are in the pool.
 If your dog does not take to water, you might want to consider installing a fence around the pool.

 - Have a water dish for your dog.
 Some people allow their dog to drink out of the pool.
 The water should not harm the dog, but if the dog falls in to the pool while trying to get a drink, the dog may become startled and be unable to recover.
 3. Teach your dog how to get out of the pool.
 Most dog drownings in pools occur because the dog does not know how to get out of the pool and simply swims around looking for an exit and wears itself out.